How do you pick the right business tools? Does it matter what software or plugins or platforms you use? Are you using too few? Too many?

 If you do not have 2-3 people working with you consistently, you probably do not need the paid version of Basecamp.
-I work with maybe 1 or 2 people who help when I need it… They work through Odesk or I know them personally – and we start a google doc when they start to work on something.
+I work with maybe 1 or 2 people who help when I need it… They work through Upwork or I know them personally – and we start a google doc when they start to work on something.
 Simple.

 And the great thing is my clients always just add me to their Basecamp, so I kinda don’t need my own EVER.